s-mushnoori/nft-collateral-value/README.md

 3. &nbsp; An interesting feature to add to the dashboard would be to compare the collateral floor prices for different projects.

     3.1. &nbsp;&nbsp; This could enable us to discover how different projects perform relative to each other during changing market conditions, and would be very useful information to consider before investing in a project.

+4. &nbsp; Another useful quality-of-life feature to add to the dashboard would be to freeze dates outside of the date ranges for each project.

+    4.1. &nbsp;&nbsp; The four datasets each have data available for different date ranges.
+Currently the dashboard works under the assumption that the user inputs a date in the correct range for each project.
+It would be useful to dynamically modify the available dates based on the user chosen project.